 This major is for students who have a sincere interest in, and commitment to, the forests around us.
 The Forestry Program educates students to excel at planning and implementing sustainable forestry, with an emphasis on the complex social and natural landscapes of the northeastern United States.
 The program attracts students who want to work outdoors, who love math and science, who learn by doing, and who can embrace both the fundamentals of traditional forestry and the new technology of forestry's future.
 The Forestry major provides students with an education in ecologically responsible forestry, emphasizing the complex landscapes of the northeastern United States.

-Graduates may be employed as resource professionals on public forests, consultants to private forest landowners, or 25 managers of industrial forest lands; or they may choose related employment with organizations such as the Peace Corps, or land conservation groups; or they may pursue certification for secondary school education in biological and natural sciences; or they may decide to continue their education at the master's or doctoral level.
+Graduates may be employed as resource professionals on public forests, consultants to private forest landowners, or managers of industrial forest lands; or they may choose related employment with organizations such as the Peace Corps or land conservation groups; or they may decide to continue their education at the master's or doctoral level.